petermchale/dairy-spread/README.md

-## DairySpread
+## dairy-spread

-DairySpread creates a google spreadsheet from a vcf.
+dairy-spread allows you to create a google spreadsheet at the command line from a vcf, and to delete a spreadsheet so created.
-Each record in the spreadsheet contains a hyperlink representing the location of the variant, and additional columns representing user-defined parts of the vcf record, e.g., INFO.AC.
+Each record in the spreadsheet contains a hyperlink representing the location of a variant, and additional columns representing user-defined parts of the vcf record, e.g., INFO.AC.
-The links can be used to visually inspect the variant in igv.js, while the spreadsheet can be used to record any conclusions drawn from the manual inspection.
+The links can be used to visually inspect the variant in igv.js, while the spreadsheet can be used to record any conclusions drawn from the manual inspection of the igv visualization.

-## How to get DairySpread working
+## How to get dairy-spread working

 1. Obtain credentials for the Google Drive API
 2. Install dependencies
-3. Run the tool
+3. Run the tool at the command line

 ## Obtain credentials for the Google Drive API